 Dear Shepherd University Student,

-I believe all students deserve to enjoy a positive experience at Shepherd.
-We strive to create an environment where you…
+All students deserve to enjoy a positive experience at Shepherd.
+We strive to create an environment where you will…

 - feel welcome, affirmed, and supported while at Shepherd and after you graduate;